 • monitoring the implementation of regional plans.

-Jo Verkuyl was the founder of ICCO.
-He was a missionary preacher who worked in Indonesia, a man with an unconventional approach to aid in developing countries.
+The founder of ICCO was Jo Verkuyl.
+He worked as a missionary preacher in Indonesia, a man with an unconventional approach to aid in developing countries.
 As one of the very few in his time, Verkuyl believed that development work should be focused on the needs of the poor.
 He was convinced that all changes start at community level.
-Compassion, justice and stewardship: these were the three values on which founding Verkuyl, protestant churches and Dutch civil society organizations established ICCO in 1964 on December 31st.
+Compassion, justice and stewardship: these were the three values on which founding Verkuyl, protestant churches and Dutch civil society organizations established ICCO in 1964 on December 30th.
 These values guide us to this day.

 On the occasion of ICCO's 50th jubilee in 2015 the book 'Journey to Justice'was writte.
 It contains 11 stories and interviews with partners about our rich history.